Welcome to Syzygy, the premier gathering of sci-fi readers in the Dayton area!

 Our meeting place

-Syzygy meets on the second Wednesday of the month at Books & Co., in "The Greene" shopping center in Beavercreek (See map at right).
+Syzygy meets on the second Wednesday of the month at the Kettering-Moraine Public Library, 3496 Far Hills Avenue, in Kettering; between Stroop Rd. and Dorothy Lane.
 Meeting night and/or location can change with holiday closings or author signings, so it is good to stay in touch with our fearless leader.
 Meetings start at 7:00 pm and last around an hour.

 Readers' resources (How to get the books)